Duct & Furnace Noises Can Cause Concern, But Not All Mean Trouble

 If all the vent covers are clean and in place but the system still whistles, check the blower motor.
 Some systems have multiple blower speeds.
 If yours is variable, turn the blower down a notch to see if a lower air volume solves the problem.

 A boom or pop coming from inside the furnace may indicate a potentially serious issue.
 Most often, it’s caused by delayed burner ignition.
 In other words, the burners don’t light immediately after the gas turns on, or they don’t all light.
 As a result, gas builds up inside the heating element and produces a tiny explosion when the burners finally catch.

 Delayed burner ignition can be caused by a faulty ignition, dirty burners, corrosion or buildup inside the furnace.
 Stand several feet away from the furnace, and have someone turn the thermostat up high enough to turn the furnace on.
 Watch the burners from a distance.
 If the fire takes several seconds to start and is accompanied by a pop or boom, you’ve confirmed that delayed burner ignition is the most likely problem.

 Gas furnaces can be dangerous, so most home DIY enthusiasts shouldn’t attempt to work on them.
 Call your trusted HVAC technician and describe the duct and furnace noise, as well as your observations about the burners.
 An expert technician will inspect and clean the furnace, and then repair any faulty parts.

-For additional help or information about duct and furnace noises, contact the pros at Air Experts.
-We provide comprehensive services for all your HVAC needs in Fuquay-Varina, Holly Springs, Raleigh and the surrounding areas.
+For additional help or information about duct and furnace noises, contact Air Experts online today, or call us anytime at 919-480-2727!
+We provide comprehensive services for all your HVAC needs in Raleigh-Durham and surrounding areas.

 We were able to schedule a visit within three days for a non-critical air duct cleaning.
 Service tech arrived on time, provided excellent service, and solid advice for keeping our ducts clean.
 Thank you.Read Full Testimonial